MOA 183 - Intro to Health Insurance » Fall 2022 » Weekly Quiz 7 Chapter 9 & 16

 When auditing a medical chart, the auditor should verify that all documentation is initialed or signed by:

-A. all office staff.
+A. the office manager.

-B. the office manager.
+B. all office staff.

-C. the provider and the office manager.
+D. the provider and the office manager.

 Question #6